Tanya-Verma/google-ml/README.md

 *A curated platform that brings together Machine Learning and Generative AI resources from the Google Skill Boost Program in one place.*

-*This project is designed to help Ml engineers easily access structured courses, concise study material, and valuable resources without searching across multiple platforms.*
+*This project is designed to help Ml engineers easily access structured courses, concise study material, and valuable resources without searching across multiple platforms.
+ALL THE PRETY SITES WALKS LIKE THIS*

  ***Features***<br>